- Driver’s licence and record

 Step 2: Watch Using Ride-Along Assessments to Improve Employee Driving Skills video series

 The 3-video series below follows a driver and instructor during a ride-along assessment.
 It includes dashcam footage that shows and explains ideal driving behaviours.

 Part A: Preparing for the assessment:

 Part C: Giving feedback after the assessment:

-It’s a good idea to make ride-alongs part of your hiring process.
-Current employees should have one before they start driving for work.
+It’s a good idea to make drive-alongs part of your hiring process, and any time an employee is going to start driving for work.